SkillsFundingAgency/das-employerdemand-jobs/README.md

 Employer Demand Jobs is an Azure Function responsible for executing any scheduled or automated tasks necessary for normal operation of the Employer Demand system.
 This currently includes:
 * reminder emails
 * expiration of employer demands
+* closing an unmet demand if a course closes

 ## How It Works